 CSSP China calls - February 2017

-CALLS OPEN: UK researchers can apply for grants under the Newton Fund CSSP China programme.
-Two research grants around air quality are available.
+CALLS CLOSED: UK researchers were asked to apply for two research grants around air quality under the Newton Fund CSSP China programme.
 Opportunity one involves research into the impacts of air quality on agriculture and ecosystems and opportunity two involves research into air quality service requirements in China.
 To learn more visit our research opportunities page.

 WCSSP South Africa visit - November 2016